Organized crime in London, Ontario: Queensman Motorcycle Club

-The Queensman Motorcycle Club was formally active in London during the 1970s and 1980s, but at some point the London chapter relocated to the nearby Hamlet of Iona Station, where it remains as of 2022.
+The Queensman Motorcycle Club was formally active in London during the 1970s and 1980s, but at some point the London chapter relocated to the nearby hamlet of Iona Station, where it remains as of 2022.
 It has several chapters in the surrounding area including Windsor, Chatham and Amherstburg.

-The Crew
+The WMKrew

 Little is known about this "Unknown Group" referred to as The Crew.
 Loosely based yet very sophisticated.
-Reports of membership as low as 20 but known to be responsible for multiple organized crimes including drug/ gun trafficking, sale of stolen property, fraud, arson, and murder linked to multiple members of the loosely based street gang currently incarcerated for Murder in southern Ontario stretching from Windsor to Toronto with most affiliates living in London.
+Reports of membership as low as 20 but known to be responsible for multiple organized crimes including drug/ gun trafficking, sale of stolen property, fraud, arson, and murder linked to multiple members of the loosely based street gang currently incarcerated for murder in southern Ontario stretching from Windsor to Toronto with most affiliates living in London.
 Multiple unsolved crimes including gang related shooting are suspected to have been carried out by members.
-Large quantity drug Sales are attributed to this "crew".
+Large quantity drug sales are attributed to this "crew".
 Members are known for their brutality invoked in the drugtrade.

-White Oaks Gang

-The White Oaks Crew operates in the neighborhood of White Oaks located in London's Southwest end.
-A member of "The Seven" since 2012, this group earned itself a spot on the list of the cities seven largest gangs and it has operated since the early 2000s.
-The gang has been involved in several high-profile incidents over the years.